coreos/container-linux-config-transpiler/doc/configuration.md

   * **files** (list of objects): the list of files, rooted in this particular filesystem, to be written.
     * **filesystem** (string, required): the internal identifier of the filesystem.
 This matches the last filesystem with the given identifier.
     * **path** (string, required): the absolute path to the file.
+    * **overwrite** (boolean): whether to delete preexisting nodes at the path.
+Defaults to true.
+    * **append** (boolean): whether to append to the specified file.
+Creates a new file if nothing exists at the path.
+Cannot be set if overwrite is set to true.
     * **contents** (object): options related to the contents of the file.
       * **inline** (string): the contents of the file.
       * **local** (string): the path to a local file, relative to the `--files-dir` directory.
 When using local files, the `--files-dir` flag must be passed to `ct`.
 The file contents are included in the generated config.